 Mazzorbo is connected by bridge to the island of Burano.
 Or you can get there by waterbus from the Rialto Bridge.

 9. Take A Small Group Tour

 Of course, you will want to see the major tourist sights of Venice, but you can avoid the crowds if you take a skip-the-line tour or even by visiting outside of normal opening times.
-LivItaly has lots of options including a Private St Mark’s At Night tour.
+LivItaly has lots of options including a Semi-Private St Mark’s At Night tour.

 They also have some more unusual activities such as a Venetian Rowing Lesson or a Private Ghost Tour With Gondola.
 Remember that readers of this website can get a 10% discount on LivItaly tours with discount code BEWITCHEDBYITALY.